-- White, burgundy or navy polo shirts with a Connelly logo. - White blouse purchased from Vicky Marsha (may be worn without blazer on regular uniform days and must be worn with blazer on formal uniform days) - Thermals or other colored shirts may not be worn under the polo shirt.
+White, burgundy or navy polo shirts with a Connelly logo.

+White blouse purchased from Vicky Marsha (may be worn without blazer on regular uniform days and must be worn with blazer on formal uniform days)

+Thermals or other colored shirts may not be worn under the polo shirt unless worn in addition to a sweater or sweatshirt.
 Layering of shirts is not permitted.

-Blazer:

-Burgundy with Connelly emblem.
+Blazer: Burgundy with Connelly emblem.
 (Blazer must be worn with a white uniform blouse purchased at Vicky Marsha Uniforms on Formal Uniform Days and special occasions)